dariopellegrini/Spike/README.md

         get() {
             return when(this) {
                 is GetShows             -> mapOf("Content-Type" to "application/json")
-                is GetSingleShow        -> mapOf("Content-Type" to "application/json")
-                is GetPeople            -> mapOf("Content-Type" to "application/json")
                 is GetShowInformation   -> mapOf("Content-Type" to "application/json")
-                is GetEdisodesByNumber  -> mapOf("Content-Type" to "application/json")
                 is AddShow              -> mapOf("Content-Type" to "application/json", "user_token" to token)
                 is UpdateShow           -> mapOf("Content-Type" to "application/json", "user_token" to token)
                 is DeleteShow           -> mapOf("Content-Type" to "application/json", "user_token" to token)